QIB-Sheffield/weasel.github.io/index.md

 # How do I get started?

-Whether you are a clinical user or a developer, the best way to start familarising yourself with `weasel` is by downloading the demo wrapper from the library, opening up some DICOM data, and trying out some of the analysis.
-Detailed instructions and tutorials are provided [here](https://qib-sheffield.github.io/weasel.github.io/wrappers.html)
+Whether you are a clinical user or a developer, the best way to familarise yourself with `weasel` is to follow these three steps:

+**[1] Play with wrappers:** Download the demo wrapper from the library, open up some DICOM data, and try out some of the visualisation and analysis.
+Detailed instructions and tutorials are provided [here](https://qib-sheffield.github.io/weaselweb/wrappers.html)

-Next you can try building some different `weasel` configurations by assembling pipelines from the library using the configuration builder.
-Detailed instructions and examples are provided [here](https://qib-sheffield.github.io/weasel.github.io/configurations.html).
+**[2] Build your own:** Next you can try building some different `weasel` configurations by assembling pipelines from the library using the configuration builder.
+Detailed instructions and examples are provided [here](https://qib-sheffield.github.io/weaselweb/configurations.html).

-Finally, you can try using `weasel` scripting to wrap one of your own functions up into a `weasel` pipeline and adding it your configuration.
-Detailed instructions and tutorials with simple examples are provided [here](https://qib-sheffield.github.io/weasel.github.io/pipelines.html).
+**[3] Script a pipeline:** Finally, you can try using `weasel` scripting to wrap one of your own functions up into a `weasel` pipeline and ad it your configuration.
+Detailed instructions and tutorials with simple examples are provided [here](https://qib-sheffield.github.io/weaselweb/pipelines.html).

 _Note: you will need some DICOM data.
 If you do not have any, you can download some from the library of data samples provided, or work with a freely available dataset such as [RIDER](https://wiki.cancerimagingarchive.net/display/Public/RIDER+Collections)._